WASHINGTON - Personal income rose $50.3 billion or 0.4% in March, the Commerce Department reported Monday.

-Personal spending climbed $29.6 billion, or 0.3%, in March.
-That increase followed an upwardly revised 0.9% gain in February, first reported as 0.8%.
-February’s personal spending rise was the largest since a 1.2% jump in August 2009.
+Personal spending climbed $29.6 billion, or 0.3% in March.
+That increase followed an upwardly revised 0.9% gain in February, originally reported as 0.8%.
+That upward revision made February's personal spending increase the largest since a 1.2% increase in August 2009.

-The March gain fell short of the 0.4% increase projected by economists.
+The March gain fell short of the 0.4% increase projected by economists polled by Thomson.

-Core personal consumption expenditure prices rose 0.2%, as expected by economists, after a 0.1% gain the month before.
+Core PCE prices rose 0.2%, as expected by economists, after a 0.1% gain the month before.